karx/homepage/_drafts/2019-02-25-simulation-overview.md

 This was the first real attempt at creating an unit of this simulation.
 These Karta devices are defined as any device with compute capabilities + Network capabilities.

-Karta devices have individually a very pure purpose, event driven (also have the capability of fabricating their own computes) The inital draft also wanted these devices to reproduce automatically, a version similar to themself, but that as you guessed was not engineered because of implementaion capabilites.
+Karta devices have individually a very pure purpose, event driven (also have the capability of fabricating their own computes).
+The initial draft also wanted these devices to reproduce automatically, a version similar to themselves, but that as you guessed was not engineered because of implementation capabilities.

 Though, for all practical purposes, this version of Simulation device is stable.
 A group or hive of them, does in turn create an impressive system with amazingly broad spectrum of capabilities.
-But extreamly primitive.
+But extremely primitive.
 And no way to replicate makes it useless.

 ## Visualizations